Header Banner

-How To: Position elements with CSS in Adobe Dreamweaver CS4
+How to Position elements with CSS in Adobe Dreamweaver CS4

 Step1.
 First of all you need to remove all the borders.
 Scroll up and then select all the text lines that have 'border' mentioned and then delete them.